List of The Venture Bros. characters: Triana Orpheus

-Triana Orpheus (voiced by Lisa Hammer): Dr. Orpheus's 17-year-old quasi-goth daughter.
+Triana Orpheus (voiced by Lisa Hammer) is Dr. Orpheus's 17-year-old quasi-goth daughter.
 She has purple hair and is fairly friendly with the Venture twins.
 She and Dean become close until they have a major fight and fall out after she chooses to date another boy named Raven over Dean.
 In season four, it is revealed that she has inherited her father's abilities when she encounters her father's mystical mentor, who purposely took up residence in her closet because of her power.

 Pete White

-Pete White (voiced by Christopher McCulloch): An albino computer scientist and co-founder of Conjectural Technologies.
-He attended college with Venture, Samson, Baron Ünderbheit, and The Monarch, where he hosted a new wave radio show called "The White Room".
-After earning a doctorate in computer science, White and Billy Quizboy collaborated on a Jeopardy-style game show called "QuizBoys", with Pete as the host and Billy as a contestant.
+Pete White (voiced by Christopher McCulloch) is an albino computer scientist and co-founder of Conjectural Technologies.
+He attended college with Venture, Samson, Baron Ünderbheit, and Monarch, where he hosted a new wave radio show called "The White Room".
+After earning a doctorate in computer science, White and Billy Quizboy collaborated on a Jeopardy!-style game show called QuizBoys, with Pete as the host and Billy as a contestant.
 However, they were fired for cheating and rigging the shows in their favor.
 Despite a brief falling out, Pete eventually reunited with Billy.
 They took up residence in a trailer near the Venture Compound.
 Like Venture and Quizboy, White is skilled and knowledgeable in super science and technology but tends to be lazy and half-hearted in his efforts.
 In season six, after Dr. Venture inherits his brother's company and fortune, Pete and Billy move to New York City with the Venture family.
 There, they become leading scientists for Dr. Venture, assisting him in inventing breakthrough technology to sell through Ventech.

 Billy Quizboy

 William Whalen, a.k.a.
-Master Billy Quizboy (voiced by Doc Hammer): Self-proclaimed "boy genius" Billy Whalen is an adult with a speech impediment and growth hormone deficiency.
+Master Billy Quizboy (voiced by Doc Hammer) is an adult and self-proclaimed "boy genius" with a speech impediment and growth hormone deficiency.
 Despite suffering from hydrocephalus, his intellect remains unaffected.
 He gained recognition as a contestant on the game show Quizboys, hosted by Pete White.
 When White cheated on his behalf, they were both disqualified from the show, and Billy's winnings were seized by the SEC.
 Seeking employment, White and Billy approached Dr. Venture, but were rejected.
 Later, in a misunderstanding, Billy lost a hand and an eye in a dogfight.
 Subsequently, he was recruited by Brock Samson and Hunter Gathers, who equipped him with a mechanical hand and camera eye for undercover work.
 While spying on Professor Hamilton Fantomas, Billy suffered an accident that led to the creation of Phantom Limb and the loss of his left eye once again.
 Despite lacking formal education, he became a medical doctor, neurogeneticist, and co-founder of Conjectural Technologies.
 He briefly joined the Order of the Triad after performing brain surgery on the Outrider.
 In season 5, his old nemesis Augustus St. Cloud became his and White's designated arch-enemy.
-In Season 6, he and Peter relocate to New York City with the Venture family to assist Dr. Venture in developing breakthrough technology for the Ventech brand.
+In season 6, he and Peter relocate to New York City with the Venture family to assist Dr. Venture in developing breakthrough technology for the Ventech brand.